Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

 .. dropdown:: If the baker pool I delegate to wins the lottery, what is the estimated amount of rewards I would receive in CCDs?

-    The best tool to estimate rewards is `CCDScan <https://ccdscan.io/>`_.
+    The best tool to estimate rewards is `CCDScan`_.
 Look at the average past rewards for the baker pool or passive delegation.
 It is important to remember that small pools earn rewards less often, but more at a time.
 So the percentage for the (annual) interest given on CCDScan is less reliable for small pools as there is more variance.
 Passive delegation earns rewards daily because there is no variation.

 For bakers
 ----------